-To make a change, complete the UPAY 850 form, available at ucal.us/UPAY850.
+If you manage your benefits through UCPath, you can make this change through your online account.
+If you use At Your Service Online, complete the UPAY 850 form, available at ucal.us/UPAY850.
 Fill out "Section 6, Health and DepCare FSA" and return the form to your Payroll or Benefits Office.